evant/ipromise/README.md

 ipromise
 ======
 Writing asynchronous code can quickly become painful, especially when you need to make multiple calls, due to each method taking it's own callback and having it's own idea of error handling and cancellation.
 Promises alleviate this by providing a uniform interface and by turning callback style into the same return style of synchronous code.
+You can view the javadoc at http://evant.github.com/ipromise

 Usage
 -----